A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 "Arthur has kept you up to speed about his plans to 'cleanse' the Ministry I suppose?"

 Albus nodded.
-He went on: "Muggleborns have been fired from all the important managing positions – the Auror Division, Treasury, Wizengamot seats … The Sacred Twenty-Eight are squabbling like children on how to divide it all."
+He went on: "Muggleborns have been fired from many positions – the Auror Division, Treasury, Wizengamot seats … The Sacred Twenty-Eight are squabbling like children on how to divide it all."
 He smiled.
-"At the moment the argument is down to who has the oldest family versus who is the most loyal.
+"Right now the argument is down to who has the oldest family versus who is the most loyal.
 Keeps them busy.
-Congratulations on the Department of Mysteries by the way – Lucius is out of favour, again."
+Congratulations on the Department of Mysteries attack by the way – Lucius is out of favour, again."

 He took a breath.
 "Let's see...
 Dolores Umbridge managed to develop quite a creative system for the Muggleborn workforce before she was killed –"